SingVocoder/SingVocoder.github.io/index.md

 high sampling rate and strong expressiveness.
 Existing neural vocoders designed for text-to-speech cannot directly be applied to singing voice synthesis since they result in glitch in the generated spectrogram and poor high-frequency reconstruction.
-To tackle the difficulty of singing modeling, in this paper, we propose SingVocoder, a source-based universal singing voice vocoder with generative adversarial network.
+To tackle the difficulty of singing modeling, in this paper, we propose SingVocoder, a universal singing voice vocoder with generative adversarial network.
 Specifically, 1) SingVocoder uses source excitation to alleviate glitch problem in spectrogram; and 2) to supervise high-frequency reconstruction, SingVocoder adopts multi-band discriminators and introduces multi-resolution mel-spectrogram loss and feature matching loss.
 To our knowledge, SingVocoder is the first vocoder designed towards high-fidelity multi-speaker singing voice synthesis.